chrissyFraser/vander-weele-farms-llc/journals/megan_ehrlich.md

 Questions I still have:
 - Will this method work when polling for the data from accounts?
 - What do I need if the user doesnt meet authorization criterea?
+I made a lot of progress today, and figured out a way to restrict access from the backend.
+I did have to put my accounts information into the monolith for now, because I don't know how to poll for the token from the other service.
+I need to check if my method will work when I seperate them again. (and figure out how to seperate them)
+?????
+28:00 in video: return vacations.get_account_vacations(account_data) ?????